p1nrojas/packet-sdnlab/README.md

+## Do not use.
+It's under construction.
+Check https://github.com/p1nrojas/packet-nuagevns repo instead
 ## Caution!
 Use it under your own risk.
 Intended for PoCs and Labs

 # Createyour SD-WAN experience at packet.net (Nuage Virtualized Network Services)